Featuring the best attractions in the South East Lake District that are accessible by public transport

 This attractive access area on the western shore of Windermere lake is a short distance north of the Windermere ferry landing at Ferry House.
 This shore is much less developed and busy than Bowness across the lake and makes a good escape from the crowds.
 The open area of grass and shingle shore has some fabulous views across the lake, including Belle Isle in the near distance which is the largest island in the lake.
 The narrow dead end road continues approx 0.7 miles northwards following the attractive lakeshore with plenty of opportunity for a picnic and paddle.
 Beyond that a rougher track continues northwards towards Wray Castle and makes a pleasant walk.
 If you don’t mind a bit of climbing there are also some good footpaths and views on Claife Heights which rises up away from the lakeshore.

 Back towards the ferry is Claife Viewing Station, built in the 1790’s it provided a wonderful viewpoint over Windermere lake and was a popular tourist attraction before falling into disrepair at the end of the 19th century.
 It has recently been tastefully restored and again provides wonderful and peaceful views over the lake with free entry.
-The Station is a short uphill walk from the road and from The Cafe in the Courtyard which provides refreshments.
+The Station is a short uphill walk from the road and from Joey’s Cafe which provides refreshments.
 Toilet facilities at Ferry House.

 Lakeside & Haverthwaite Railway